Contexter/FountainAI-API-Docs/OpenSearch Mapping/Direct OpenSearch Integration/Character Management API with Direct Elasticsearch Integration.md

                     example: "deleted"
         '404':
           description: Paraphrase not found
+      x-amazon-apigateway-integration:
+        type: http
+        uri: ${OPENSEARCH_DOMAIN}/_doc/{characterId}/paraphrases/_doc/{paraphraseId}
+        httpMethod: DELETE
+        passthroughBehavior: when_no_match
+        connectionType: INTERNET
 components:
+  schemas: {}
   securitySchemes:
     ApiKeyAuth:
       type: apiKey
       in: header
       name: X-API-Key
+x-amazon-apigateway-endpoint-configuration:
+  types:
+    - REGIONAL
+x-amazon-apigateway-cors:
+  allowOrigins:
+    - "*"
+  allowMethods:
+    - GET
+    - POST
+    - OPTIONS
+  allowHeaders:
+    - Content-Type
+    - X-Amz-Date
+    - Authorization
+    - X-Api-Key
+    - X-Amz-Security-Token
+  maxAge: 600
 security:
   - ApiKeyAuth: []
 ```

-### **2.1.
+### **2.3.
 Key Sections Explained**

-- **Servers Section:**
-  - **URL:** `https://api.characters.fountainai.com` — This server section points directly to the FountainAI Character Management API server, ensuring that all requests are routed correctly.
+- **AWS API Gateway Extensions:**
+  - **`x-amazon-apigateway-integration`:** Specifies the backend integration for each path, using placeholders for sensitive information like the Opensearch domain.
+  - **`x-amazon-apigateway-endpoint-configuration`:** Configures the API Gateway as a Regional endpoint.
+  - **`x-amazon-apigateway-cors`:** Defines CORS settings to allow cross-origin requests.
+  - **`x-amazon-apigateway-auth`:** Specifies the authorization method, here using API Key Authentication.

+- **Security with Placeholders:**
+  - **Environment Variables:** Use environment variables or secure storage like AWS Secrets Manager or Parameter Store to inject values for placeholders at runtime.
+  - **Example Placeholder:** `${OPENSEARCH_DOMAIN}` is used instead of hardcoding the domain, and the actual value is injected during deployment.

 - **Paths Section:**
-  - **`/characters/_search`:** Queries the Elasticsearch index for characters.
-The operation expects a query object following Elasticsearch's query DSL.
+  - **`/characters/_search`:** Integration with Opensearch to retrieve all character documents.
-  - **`/characters/_doc`:** Creates a new character document in Elasticsearch.
+  - **`/characters/_doc`:** Integration with Opensearch to create a new character document.
   - **`/characters/_doc/{characterId}`:**
     - **GET:** Retrieves a specific character document by its ID.
     - **PUT:** Updates a specific character document by its ID.
     - **DELETE:** Deletes a specific character document by its ID.
-  - **`/characters/_doc/{characterId}/paraphrases/_search`:** Queries Elasticsearch for paraphrases linked to a specific character.
+  - **`/characters/_doc/{characterId}/paraphrases/_search`:** Integration with Opensearch to retrieve paraphrases linked to a specific character.
-  - **`/characters/_doc/{characterId}/paraphrases/_doc`:** Creates, retrieves, updates, and deletes paraphrase documents linked to a character in Elasticsearch.
+  - **`/characters/_doc/{characterId}/paraphrases/_doc`:** Creates, retrieves, updates, and deletes paraphrase documents linked to a character in Opensearch.

-- **Security Schemes:**
-  - **API Key Authentication:** The API requires an API key for all operations, passed in the `X-API-Key` header.

 ### **3. Using This Specification for GPT Model Actions**

 - **Action:** "Search for characters"
   - **API Call:** `POST /characters/_search`
-  - **Operation:** The GPT model generates a query based on user input and interacts directly with Elasticsearch to retrieve matching character documents.
+  - **Operation:** The GPT model generates a query based on user input and interacts directly with Opensearch to retrieve matching character documents.

 - **Action:** "Create a character"
   - **API Call:** `POST /characters/_doc`
-  - **Operation:** The GPT model sends a character creation request to Elasticsearch, which then stores the new document in the `characters` index.
+  - **Operation:** The GPT model sends a character creation request to Opensearch, which then stores the new document in the `characters` index.

 ### **4. Using This Specification for AWS API Gateway**

-- **Import the OpenAPI Specification:** Use the AWS API Gateway console or CLI to import the OpenAPI specification.
+- **Import the OpenAPI Specification:** Use the AWS API Gateway console or CLI to import the OpenAPI specification, which includes placeholders for sensitive information.
-- **Security Setup:** AWS API Gateway will enforce API key authentication as defined in the OpenAPI specification.
+- **Secret Management:** Use AWS Secrets Manager, Parameter Store, or environment variables to manage and inject sensitive information at runtime.
-- **Deployment:** Deploy the API to a specific stage (e.g., `prod`), making it live and accessible via the specified URL.
+- **Deployment:** Deploy the API to a specific stage (e.g., `prod`) and ensure that the integrations and settings are functioning as expected with secure configuration.

 ### **5. Conclusion**

-This comprehensive OpenAPI specification directly integrates Elasticsearch REST API paths into the Character Management API for FountainAI.
-It ensures that all interactions with Elasticsearch are direct and secure, without the need for an additional mapping layer.
-This approach maintains the expressivity of the API, making it easier to manage, configure, and deploy across various platforms, including GPT models and AWS API Gateway.
+This comprehensive OpenAPI specification integrates Opensearch REST API paths with AWS API Gateway extensions while ensuring that sensitive information is securely managed.
+This approach maintains the expressivity of the API, making it easier to manage, configure, and deploy across various platforms, including GPT models and AWS API Gateway, without exposing secrets.

-This method can be extended to other FountainAI services, ensuring consistency and reliability across the entire system while simplifying the API management process.
+This method completes the series of OpenAPI specifications for the FountainAI services, ensuring consistency, security, and reliability across the entire system while simplifying the API management process.